mbabynames search ✿

 Grant Elijah

-"noble and strong" (Grant) meets "my God is Yahweh" (Elijah).
+"great" (Grant) meets "my God is Yahweh" (Elijah).
 The combination reads as complete.
 Neither name overshadows the other.
 Grant is 1 syllable.
 Elijah at 3 adds length and rhythm.

 Grant Anthony